Kimbsy/y-combinator-animation/script.md

 ## Talk Intro

-Hi, I'm Dave, I'm a Clojure developer from the UK and a amateur programming language designer.
-I like Lisps, writing Lisps and writing Lisps in Lisps, so if you like those things too, come and talk to me afterwards.
+Hi, I'm Dave, I'm a Clojure developer from the UK and an amateur programming language designer.
+I like Lisps, writing in Lisps and writing Lisps in Lisps, so if you like those things too, come and talk to me afterwards.

 So today we're going to take a look at the Y Combinator.
 We'll look at what it is, what problem it solves, and hopefully we'll be able to develop some intuition as to how it works.